-Understanding the properties of the many materials used to create die cut gaskets is a lot to know.
+Understanding the properties of the many materials used to create a custom gasket is a lot to know.
 Each material has unique advantages and disadvantages.
 Take a look at the informational chart below.

 As you can see, no one material will suit every application, so your success depends on selecting the material best suited for your particular need.
-To really understand the effectiveness of each of these materials for die cut gasket water seals, it’s helpful to see how they stack up against each other during testing.
+To really understand the effectiveness of each of these materials for custom gaskets water seals, it's helpful to see how they stack up against each other during testing.

 The best material is going to be the one that’s best suited for your application.

 Obviously, your application should be the primary consideration when determining which material to choose.
 Let's look in depth at Poron® , Bisco® and Poron® AquaPro™ to see how they stack up against each other.